History of Mega Millions in Timeline

 January 2012: Powerball Price Increase

-In January 2012, Powerball was altered, with a price increase of $1 for each play, making a base game cost $2.
+In January 2012, Mega Millions' rival Powerball was altered, and one of the changes included a price increase of $1 for each play, as a result, a base game cost $2, or $3 with the Power Play option.

-Following the previous Mega Millions jackpot win on January 24, 2012, at least $1.5 billion was spent on Mega Millions tickets for subsequent drawings.
+Prior to the March 30, 2012 drawing, the previous Mega Millions jackpot was won on January 24, 2012.
+At least $1.5 billion was spent on Mega Millions tickets for drawings following this win.

 May 15, 2013: Florida Joins Mega Millions